ipiyushvaghela/pdf2text/README.md

 ## Usage

 Now we are all set to go.

-just run below command with your inp_pdf_path, and language.
+Open your current working directory in terminal and then just run below command with your inp_pdf_path, and language.
 ```
 python script.py <inp_file_path> output.txt -l <language>
 ```